someusername6/the-baba-the-me-and-the-keke/README.md

 Custom levels and level editor must be enabled.

 ### Changelog
+- 0.0.3
+  - Added 3 new levels.
+  - Updated map to open all initial 3 levels.
+  - Updated visibility in existing levels.
 - 0.0.2
   - Made rule-to-be-completed more explicit in "The Baba".
   - Updated line disappearing logic in "The Baba".
   - Better visibility on fofo words (gray and blue).
-  - Updated "The Keke": keke near cowfo is now defeat, helping guide to the solution
+  - Updated "The Keke": keke near cowfo is now defeat, helping guide to the solution.
 - 0.0.1
   - Proof of concept release.